mikinko/TorrentLister_WLX/README.md

-# TorrentLister WLX
+# TorrentLister WLX 1.2

 TorrentLister WLX is a Total Commander Lister plugin for viewing `.torrent` files directly inside Total Commander.

 It shows torrent metadata, trackers, hashes, private status, and the full file list in a clean WebView2 interface.
 It is a viewer only: it does not download files, announce to trackers, or contact the network.
+It vide coded ;) hope you enjoy

 ## Screenshots